Wayfinding Days

 Something happens when you walk with other people.
 The pace slows.
 The conversation deepens.
 The questions you've been carrying start to feel a little more possible.

-Over the next three months, I'm hosting Walk with Me Wayfinding Days.
-These are free, low-intensity walks designed for gentle movement, quiet, and real conversation about finding our way through whatever terrain we're in.
+I'm hosting one more Walk with Me Wayfinding Days this summer.
+It's free, lower-intensity walks designed for gentle movement, quiet, and real conversation about finding our way through whatever terrain we're in.
+Our June walk is more of a hike, so take that into consideration when you sign up.

 Each walk begins with individual intentions (spoken or quietly held), moves into shared silence, and opens into reflection and conversation as we near the end.
 Come as you are.
 Bring whatever you're carrying.